clineamb/gulp-s3-upload/Readme.md

 The bucket that the files will be uploaded to.

-Other available options are the same as the one found in the AWS-SDK docs for S3.
-See below for a list of availble AWS-SDK resources that this plugin constantly references.
+Other available options are the same as the ones found in the AWS-SDK docs for S3.
+The end of the readme below for a list of availble AWS-SDK resources that this plugin constantly references.

-**NOTE:** `Key`, `Body`, and `ContentType` are the only options availble in `putObject` that do NOT need to be defined because the gulp will handle these for you.
-If you define these accidentally, we will filter them out.
+**NOTE:** `Key`, `Body`, and `ContentType` are the only options availble in `putObject` that do **NOT** need to be defined because the gulp will handle these for you.
+If these are defined, the plugin will filter them out.

 ### gulp-s3-plugin options